LubinKerhuel/hugo/content/authors/lubin/_index.md

 We implemented a rate-monotonic scheduler (multitasking system) and integrates completely to the MathWorks environment with support for PIL (Processor In the Loop), External-Mode...

 The tool growth to target up to 650 chips.
 The development task and support was splitted in 2022.
-I will continue focusing on dsPIC new developpments and support.
+I will continue focusing on dsPIC new developments and support.

 For company, scientists, and students, *rapid prototyping enables focusing on ideas* rather than getting lost into the details of embedded programming.
 Shortening the loopback $Simulation \Leftrightarrow Hardware $ allows to